2025 USF Pro 2000 Championship

+Pabst Racing driver Max Garcia (pictured in 2024) won the Drivers' Championship in his rookie season, while his Team won the Teams' Championship.

 The 2025 USF Pro 2000 Championship presented by Continental Tire was the 27th season of the junior series two levels below the IndyCar series.
 It was the third season under the USF Pro 2000 moniker after the championship's most recent rebrand in 2023.

 Pabst Racing's Max Garcia claimed the Drivers' Championship with three races to spare, while his team defended their Teams' Championship title for the third year in a row.